shapespark/shapespark-viewer-api/README.md

 ### Example

-Show a grid of images in a corner of the viewer, change a rug texture when an image is clicked.
+Show a grid of images and videos in a corner of the viewer, change a rug texture when an image or video is clicked.

 [`body-end.html`](examples/texture-picker/body-end.html) and [live
 scene](https://demo.shapespark.com/api-examples-texture-picker/#autoplay)